(I wrote this post not long after I had a miscarriage, but I did not feel ready to publish it until now).

 My ‘carefree’ perspective was partly because my anxiety tolerance was used up on being sick and the sickness to come from an expected high-risk pregnancy illness about which the medical field knows little.
 But in my heart, I feel it was partly because I could not get my head around the possibility that the world would give me another broken mother-child bond.
 It wouldn’t really be fair.
 Would it?

 Almost immediately after the sonographer’s news, my brain made a clear association of one mother-child loss – the one where I was the child – to another mother-child loss, where, this time, I was the mother.
 It then went on to other things, such as, thinking about how I had lived through my circumstances, yet my very wanted baby did not make it to the outside world.
 I wondered how – leaving aside any issues of justice or divine intervention in the world and looking at pure practicalities – a baby whose mother was in high stress during pregnancy, who had access to very limited food and care during pregnancy, could possibly survive, whilst a baby whose mother had no comparable worries during pregnancy, did not survive?
-A baby that was so unwanted that even its own family (mother excluded) didn’t care whether it lived or died could survive, but a baby who was wanted and loved, could not.
+A baby that was so unwanted that even its own family (Mother excluded: My mother did want me, think Baby Scoop type scenario) didn’t care whether it lived or died could survive, but a baby who was wanted, could not.

 Life is arbitrary, so it seems.